PATIENT INFORMATION SHEET: DRY EYE (IN ADULTS)

 Using artificial tears

-- Artificial tears are available as drops, gels and ointment.
-A number of products can be bought over the counter recommended by your optician.
+• Artificial tears are available as drops, gels and ointment.
+A range of products are

 Artificial tear drops and gels